eliseshaffer/tableau.nvim/README.md

 1. Displays all the tabs in order with all the open windows in each tab
 2. Highlights the active windows in each tab
 3. Preserve vim tab movement commands
-4. Supports hidding windows based on filetype
+4. Supports hiding windows based on filetype and buftype
 5. Supports devicons
 6. Supports custom themes